AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/asset-search-api.md

  A list of results is returned.
 Each result contains:
 -  `MatchProperties` - a list of matched property objects.
 Each `MatchProperties` object contains the matched fields and their values.
 - `Id` - Identifier of the matched asset.
-- `TypeId` - asset type Id of the asset.
+- `TypeId` - asset type identifier of the asset.
 This is null if the asset does not reference an asset type.
 - `Name` - asset name.
 - `Description` - asset description.
 - `ETag` - version tag.